Weyl-Lorentz-U(1)-invariant symmetric teleparallel gravity in three dimensions: Mathematical motivations

 where $e^\psi(x) \in \mathcal{W}$.
 In fact, one can choose $\hat{\omega}^{a}{}_{b} = \omega^a{}_b$ instead of (\ref{eq:connect-weyl}), because both leave the curvature, $R^a{}_b := d\omega^a{}_b + \omega^a{}_c \wedge \omega^c{}_b$, invariant.
 However, since we want to stay in the symmetric teleparallel geometry before and after a Weyl transformation we prefer the rule (\ref{eq:connect-weyl}) rather than $\hat{\omega}^{a}{}_{b} = \omega^a{}_b$.
 It is worthy to notice that the other option yields some torsion after a Weyl transformation \cite{adak-ozdemir-2023}.
-In general the simplest geometry which is invariant under a Weyl transformation is the symmetric teleparallel one \cite{caglar_ozcan_muzo_2022}.
+In general, the simplest geometry which is invariant under a Weyl transformation is the symmetric teleparallel one \cite{caglar_ozcan_muzo_2022}.
 That is one of reasons for adhering the symmetric teleparallel geometry.

-Consequently firstly we consider a modified theory of gravity, the so-called STPG, formulated in three-dimensional symmetric teleparallel spacetime geometry, then couple minimally the Maxwell field to it and finally add a scalar field to the STPG-Maxwell theory in a non-minimal way for scale invariance in order to gain physical insights about nonmetricity and to see new interactions among nonmetricity, electromagnetic field and scalar field.
+In addition to these motivations, we couple the electromagnetic field to our model, as it is among our future projects to apply the mathematical techniques we have developed here to our photonic crystal studies \cite{yuksel-berberoglu-2022a}-\cite{oguz-karakilinc-2022b}.
+Consequently, firstly we consider a modified theory of gravity, the so-called STPG, formulated in 3-dimensional symmetric teleparallel spacetime, then couple minimally the Maxwell field to it and finally add a scalar field to the STPG-Maxwell theory in a non-minimal way for scale invariance in order to gain physical insights about nonmetricity and to see new interactions among nonmetricity, electromagnetic field and scalar field.

+The plan of the work is as follows.
 Since we will use the language of exterior algebra through the paper in the next section we summarize our notations and conventions, then formulate our theory by writing down a Lagrangian 3-form.
 After obtaining variational field equations we search a circularly symmetric rotating solutions by using the coincident gauge of the symmetric teleparallel geometry.
+We especially give all details of how the coincident gauge is used in calculations.
+Then, we obtain some classes of exact solutions together with discussions of singularity structure for each case.
 As looking for exact solutions we extensively use the computer algebra system REDUCE \cite{hearn-2004} and its exterior algebra package EXCALC \cite{schrufer-2004}.
-In conclusion we interpret our results and give some future directions on the subject.
+In the section of Discussion, we collect our results, relate our findings with material science literature and remark on some future projects.